gvwilson/sensibleadventures/nardica/nardica.md

 longer than Iffy's own arm but no bigger around than one of her fingers, unfolded to reach for the gray metal rectangle in Wales' hand.
-It looked like a miniature version of the heat exchangers that Mister Mishra had been repairing the last time the *Guinevere* was in dock.
+It looked like a miniature version of the heat exchangers that Mr. Mishra had been repairing the last time the *Guinevere* was in dock.
 As soon as the thought took shape in her head, a picture---no, more than that, a full-blown blueprint---materialized as well.
 The heat exchanger belonged *there*,